moksh-m9u/Machine-Learning/Feature_engineering/Feature_scaling/Standardization/Readme.md

 - Salary Standardized: (45000 - 85000) / 29814.24 = -1.34

 After standardisation, both features now have similar scales ranging approximately from -1.5 to +1.5.

+---

+## Geometric intution

+- Mean Centring - Basically we are trying to shift the mean to origin by standardiasation

+- Scaling by the factor of std deviation (ye abhi clear nahi hua muje)

+---
+## Impact of outliers

+-